The Unassuming Equal

 The Tunnan has done very well in retirement with several preserved in museums and one kept in flying condition by the Swedish Air Force Historic Flight.

-These three Swedish language links respond reasonably well to online translators and will give you a lot more information about the Tunnan, its development and its service in the Swedish air force:
+These two Swedish language links respond reasonably well to online translators and will give you a lot more information about the Tunnan, its development and its service in the Swedish air force:

 Article at blogg.forsvarsmakten.se